blueaadvark/modern-trade-platform/README.md

 ## Naming convention for ...
 ### Root folders
+- infra - Terraform definition of the environments
+- helm - HELM definition to install the all µservices in k8s namespace
 - api - location for the gRPC api proto files for each service, and client building project for java (+ other languages in future if needed)
 - libs-java - reusable code to reuse in uservices, deployed to external maven repository
 - service-* - folder with a local stack service, designed to be run by root docker-compose